hed-standard/hed-examples/docs/source/EventFileRestructuringQuickstart.md

 This dataset can either be in BIDS
 ([**Brain Imaging Data Structure**](https://bids.neuroimaging.io/)) format, or can consist of files in a directory tree.
-The later format is useful for restructuring that occurs early in the process, during the conversion from the experimental control software formats.
+The later format is useful for restructuring that occurs early in the experimental process, for example, during the conversion from the experimental control software formats.
 In both cases, the event files are assumed to be in a tabular, tab-separated value format.

 The tools can be run using a command-line script, called from a Jupyter notebook, or run using online tools.
 This quickstart covers the basic concepts of remodeling and